teamhava/hava-sync-action/README.md

-# Hava Github Action
+# Hava Sync Action

 [![build-test](https://github.com/teamhava/hava-sync-action/actions/workflows/test.yml/badge.svg)](https://github.com/teamhava/hava-sync-action/actions/workflows/test.yml)

-github action for integrating Hava with your github pipelines, allowing you to automatically synchronize and export a diagram after you have deployed changes to your environment
+Github action for integrating Hava with your github pipelines, allowing you to automatically synchronize and export a diagram after you have deployed changes to your environment

+## What is Hava?

+Hava provides a single view across all you cloud environments, which allows you to quickly understand and diagnose issues.
+It provides a view of all your resources and automatically generate architecture diagrams for your environments.
+Automating away the tedious task of keeping documentation up to date.

+See https://www.hava.io for more details

 ## Usage